Christian Democratic Union (Ukraine): Policies

 The three principles of the party are Justice, Solidarity and Responsibility.
-In economy the party supports a free market on the base of private propriety and honest competition, but also an active social regulating of economy.
+In economy the party supports a free market on the base of private property and honest competition, but also an active social regulating of economy.
 In social politics – a right for free education and medicine, an address help to those in need.

-In international politics - Ukraine's membership in the European Union and NATO.
+In international politics – Ukraine's membership in the European Union and NATO.